Remembrance Day 11 November

-In the lead-up to Remembrance Day, Australians are encouraged to take a moment to reflect on who they will be thinking about during the minute's silence.
-You can share your reflections on social media using the hashtag #1MS.
+In the lead-up to Remembrance Day, take a moment to reflect on who you’ll be thinking about during the minute's silence.
+You can share your reflections on social media using the hashtags #RemembranceDay2021 #LestWeForget.

-Many Australians have an ancestor or relative who has served or died in wars, conflicts or peace operations.
+Many Australians have an ancestor or relative who has served in a war, conflict or peacekeeping operations.
 It's often this personal connection that they remember.

 If you don't have a personal connection, you can pause in silent reflection at what war has cost Australia and the world.